ClinicalGenomicsGBG/insilico_wgs/insilico_panels/KK/MAD_och_MAD-liknande_defekter.v1.0/README.md

-## MAD och MAD-liknande defekter
+## MAd och MAD-liknande defekter
-This panel was created 2022-02-03 and contains part of the genes in “mixed small panels”.
-The gene list in “Mixed small panels” was divided into 5 panels.
+Created 2022-02-03 by Emma Andersson.
+This panel contains part of the genes in “mixed small panels”.
+The gene list in "mixed small panels” was divided into 5 panels.
 Two of the genes were added to the already existing panel “Neurometabola sjukdomar “ and the rest were put into the following new panels:

 Rubbningar i Kopparmetabolism